 When Your Hair Is Killing You

-Like many black women, Donna (her name has been changed), a motivational speaker from North Carolina, has chemically straightened her hair for years.
-The former professional track-and-field athlete started at fifteen, when she and her best friend were finally allowed to buy an at-home relaxer kit.
+Like many Black women, Donna (she requested that her name be changed), a motivational speaker, development coach, and author from North Carolina, had chemically straightened her hair for years.
+A former Olympian in track and field, she started at 15, when she and her best friend were finally allowed to buy an at-home relaxer kit.

 “We were excited,” Donna recalls.
-It was something of a rite of passage into black womanhood, even if it did smell acridly of ammonia.
+It was something of a rite of passage into Black womanhood, even if it did smell acridly of ammonia.
 For the next three decades, Donna continued straightening, using popular drugstore-brand relaxers every six weeks.
-Occasionally, she’d make a trip to the hair salon, where they’d slather her head in mid-strength relaxer.
-But at fifty-one, Donna, a woman with warm brown eyes and a brilliant smile, abruptly stopped.
+Occasionally she’d make a trip to the hair salon, where they’d slather her head in higher-strength relaxer.
+But at 51, Donna, a woman with warm brown eyes and a brilliant smile, stopped abruptly.

 “I was getting really bad headaches.
 I finally put two and two together and realized they were happening after I did the relaxer,” she says.
 “This didn’t feel right.”